vmcbaptista/SqlBulkTools/README.md

     public int WarehouseId { get; set; }
 }

+```

 ####Note
-You may need to update your references to include System.Transactions for TransactionScope.
+You may need to update your references to include System.Transactions for TransactionScope as
 System.transactions is not included by default.
-```

 ###BulkInsert
 ---------------